-The Board of Directors considers that Jacques L'Ecuyer, Frank Fache and Laurent Raskin are not independent within the meaning of Multilateral Instrument 52-110 Audit Committees, in that each is a senior officer of the Corporation.
+The Board of Directors considers that Jacques L'Ecuyer is not independent within the meaning of Multilateral Instrument 52-110 Audit Committees, in that he is a senior officer of the Corporation.
+The Board of Directors considers that The Honourable Jean Bazin is not independent within the meaning of Multilateral Instrument 52-110 Audit Committees, in that he is Chairman of Investissement Québec, the Corporation's third largest shareholder.